The Art of the Upsell: Teach Servers to Increase Average Check Amounts

 Tipping is as American as apple pie — so much so that it has become heavily regulated.

 Here’s one tipping regulation that most restaurant owners can cheer for: the tip credit.
 Find out about the federal laws that allow employers to subsidize labor costs through tipped earnings.
+(Obligatory disclaimer: this is not intended to be legal or financial advice — always consult with your legal counsel or tax professional if you have questions!)

 What is the tip credit?